ArianSafaei/Restaurant-Sim/README.md

 ***TLDR ON HOW TO USE THE PROGRAM***

-To run the program, run Model/Restaurant.java (same as phase 1).
+To run the program, run src/Model/Restaurant.java

 1. Login screen